craigds/django-typed-models/README.rst

 Features
 ========

-* Automatic downcasting of models from querysets
+* Models in querysets have the right class automatically
 * All models subclassing a common base are stored in the same table
-* object types are stored in a 'type' field in the database
+* Object types are stored in a 'type' field in the database
 * No extra queries or joins to retrieve multiple types